Industrial Ethernet enables smarter, more reliable machines

 Hugo Benzing LLC manufactures fasteners for the automobile, aerospace, fine mechanical, and electrical industries.
 The first installation of Ecoclean’s new remote support capability was at the Hugo Benzing manufacturing facility in New Hudson, Mich.
 The plant has a Profinet network, which allowed Ecoclean technicians to remotely connect to the network and clean machines using a self-contained and secure virtual private network (VPN) router.

-“This was a perfect example of streamlined integration for remote diagnostics,” Zarembski said.
-“With the Profinet architecture and [the router manufacturer], we had a secure VPN connected to the network in minutes, and it required minimal interaction with the customer’s information technology (IT) department.
+, we had a secure VPN connected to the network in minutes, and it required minimal interaction with the customer’s information technology (IT) department.
 It uses a non-IP protocol on top of the Profinet Ethernet layer, making the remote connection implementation easy and secure.”

 Although it would have been possible to connect to the Internet in other ways to provide support, according to Zarembski, the use of the Profinet protocol was fundamental because of its functionality and processing of safety signals.
 The installed devices had embedded hardware configurations, dedicated diagnostic signals, and priority settings for safety.
 These types of options are crucial when making a safe, but also fast and reliable system.
 Systems built on this framework are easily upsized without impacting functionality due to the complex nature of industrial automation.